System: Atari Lynx

 Gameplay: Skate, Surf, and Shred

-Still, landing a big trick and hearing the crowd cheer is proper satisfying.
+Still, landing a big trick and hearing the crowd cheer is proper satisfying every single time.

 Graphics: Bright Beach Vibes